 "Imagine.
 I now possess the power to end hunger.
 To abolish disease.
 To eliminate crime.
 To establish a perfectly content, perfectly ordered world - all under the benevolence of MY IRON WILL!" - Doctor Doom

-Buffy Season Eight reveals that all of Angel's actions as Twilight (including being the head of an anti-Slayer military organization and putting Buffy and her crew through all sorts of hell) were all to prevent anything like the Fall of Los Angeles (as detailed in IDW's After the Fall) from happening to the entire Earth.
+Buffy Season Eight reveals that all of Angel's actions as Twilight (including being the head of an anti-Slayer military organization and putting Buffy and her crew through all sorts of hell) were all to prevent anything like the Fall of Los Angeles (as detailed in IDW's After the Fall) from happening again.
 Of course, the higher being that convinced him to do so had also duped him into thinking it was good when it wasn't.

 Likewise, both Buffy Season Eight and Angel and Faith feature Whistler as one, first with his involvement in the Twilight apocalypse (which he freely admits to Angel would have resulted in the deaths of at least two billion people), and later his plan to "evolve" the world with a magic plague.
 Despite the heavy casuality risk in both plans, Whistler truly believes that what he's doing is necessary to preserve the Balance Between Good and Evil and save the world.
 Angel is actually sympathetic to his cause in the latter, but simply refuses to help him harm any more innocents or cause any more collateral damage than he has already.

 Ra's Al-Ghul's intention in the Batman comics (and Batman: The Animated Series) was to stop mankind's destruction of the environment.
 This could be accomplished by wiping out roughly 2 billion people.
 In the movie Batman Begins, he attempts to make Gotham an example of crime and decadence in order for the world to see its horror.

 Bioterrorist Poison Ivy wants plants to be respected.
 It's the "and completely dominant" part that causes trouble.